apache/hadoop/hadoop-hdds/docs/content/JavaApi.md

 Introduction
 -------------

-Ozone ships with it own client library, that supports both RPC(Remote Procedure call) and REST(Representational State Transfer).
+Ozone ships with its own client library that supports both RPC (Remote Procedure Call) and REST (Representational State Transfer).
 This library is the primary user interface to ozone.

 It is trivial to switch from RPC to REST or vice versa, by setting the